k1kihasbeenpl4ces/k1kihasbeenpl4ces/README.md

- > "I'll make sure to kill them for you.''  v!scott
+ > "I'll make sure to kill them for you.''  -  v!scott , Vampires